Is there any way to restore deleted files from Unix, BSD and Solaris?

 Recover deleted files from the file systems of UNIX, OpenBSD, NetBSD, FreeBSD, Solaris

-SysDev Laboratories recommends UFS Explorer Standard Recovery as an effective software solution which works with UFS (UFS2) and all of the most popular Linux file systems as well as both simple and stripe ZFS volumes.
+SysDev Laboratories recommends UFS Explorer Standard Recovery and other UFS Explorer products as effective software solutions that work with UFS (UFS2) and all of the most popular Linux file systems as well as both simple and stripe ZFS volumes.

 Note: Recovery of deleted files is possible as long as they are not overwritten with some other information.
 For this reason, it is highly recommended to stop all operations with the storage from which the data has been deleted and immediately start recovering files.

 Note: If the files were deleted from a solid state drive (SSD) with enabled TRIM, their contents are very likely to have been wiped by the command invoked right after deletion.
 Successful recovery of such files is usually beyond the bounds of possibility.

 - In order to prevent overwriting of deleted files by some user or process, switch the system to a single-user mode and unmount the file system of the problem directory by running the "unmount" command with the name of the disk or the mount point.
 As the "/root" directory cannot be unmounted, if the deleted data was stored there, it is strongly recommended to remove the drive from the computer and connect it to another machine as a secondary storage.

 Hint: Please rely on the instructions if you need to attach your hard disk drive to the motherboard or сonnect the HDD externally using a USB to SATA/IDE adapter.

 - Download the installation file of UFS Explorer Standard Recovery by choosing the "Download for Linux" option, extract the content of the downloaded archive and launch the installer after entering your user password.
 Refrain from using the partition from which you want to restore deleted files as any writes to it may lead to their destruction.